Game Trees

 What Is a Game Tree? #

 If you are new to the concept of trees, consider checking out CS61A and CS61B’s materials on the topic!
 We will briefly cover the necessary concepts here, but a deeper understanding will be very helpful.
+We recommend watching Introduction to Trees and Traversals before continuing.

 A game tree helps us visualize our game’s state space, the set of all possible states and actions.
 A tree is a connected graph (a collection of points and lines where there is a path between every pair of vertices) with no cycles (loops).
 In a game tree, the nodes represent the different positions of the game and the edges represent the moves between the different positions.
+Below is an example of a game tree for Tic-Tac-Toe:

 Game tree diagram